February

 A 2024 study in the Journal of the American Heart Association found cardiovascular deaths linked to substance use rose 4% per year from 1999-2019 — even as overall heart disease deaths declined.
 65% of those deaths were alcohol-related.

-- Alcohol: Cardiomyopathy (weakened heart muscle), arrhythmias, hypertension, stroke.
+- Alcohol: Cardiomyopathy, arrhythmias, hypertension, stroke.
 Even "moderate" drinking carries risk.

 - Cocaine: Called "the perfect heart attack drug" — causes vasospasm, blood clots, accelerated atherosclerosis.
 Doubles heart attack risk.